SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 Following parameters need to be configured inside program management for MNA.

 * `mna.mnaUrl=http://<mna-context-url>/mna-rest/`  - URL of the Monitoring and Alerting client server's rest url
-* `mnaServerName=tdsadmin_dev`  -  Used by the mna clients to identify which server is sending the log/metrics/alerts.
+* `mnaServerName=tdsadmin`  -  Used by the mna clients to identify which server is sending the log/metrics/alerts.
-* `mnaNodeName=dev`  - Used by the mna clients to identify who is sending the log/metrics/alerts.
+* `mnaNodeName=prod`  - Used by the mna clients to identify who is sending the log/metrics/alerts.
 There is a discrete mnaServerName and a node in case say XXX for server name & node1/node2 in a clustered environment giving the ability to search across clustered nodes by server name or specifically for a given node.
 Itâ€™s being stored in the db for metric/log/alert, but not displayed.
 * `mna.logger.level=INFO`  - Used to control what is logged to the Monitoring and Alerting system.
-Logging Levels (ALL - Turn on all logging levels,  TRACE, DEBUG, INFO, WARN, ERROR, OFF - Turn off logging).
+Logging Level values include (ALL - Turn on all logging levels, TRACE, DEBUG, INFO, WARN, ERROR, OFF - Turn off logging).
+IMPORTANT: In order to maintain an audit log of activity in TDSAdmin, set this to no higher than `INFO`.

 #### SSO properties
 The following parameters need to be configured inside program management for SSO.

 * `permission.uri=https://<permission-app-context-url>/rest`  - The base URL of the REST api for the Permissions application.
-* `tdsadmin.security.profile=dev`  - The name of the environment the application is running in.
+* `tdsadmin.security.profile=prod`  - The name of the environment the application is running in.
 For a production deployment this will most likely be "prod. (it must match the profile name used to name metadata files).
 * `component.name=TDS Admin`  - The name of the component that this tdsadmin deployment represents.
 This must match the name of the component in Program Management and the name of the component in the Permissions application.
 * `tdsadmin.security.idp=https://<idp-url>`  - The URL of the SAML-based identity provider (OpenAM).
-* `tdsadmin.webapp.saml.metadata.filename=proctor_local_sp.xml`  -  OpenAM Metadata file name uploaded for environment and placed inside server directory.
+* `tdsadmin.webapp.saml.metadata.filename=proctor_sp.xml`  -  OpenAM Metadata file name uploaded for environment and placed inside server directory.
 * `tdsadmin.security.dir=file:////<sp-file-location-folder>`  - Location of the metadata file.
 * `tdsadmin.security.saml.keystore.cert=<cert-name>`  - Name of the Keystore cert being used.
 * `tdsadmin.security.saml.keystore.pass=<password>`  -  Password for keystore cert.